We can understand a lot about the top Antoni Gaudí buildings in Barcelona with one quote:

 When textile industrialist Josep Batlló bought a ‘fixer upper’ on Barcelona’s most luxurious street in the ritzy Eixample district you can imagine who he contacted to create the most creative and audacious house on the block.

-The result is a 32 metre high ode to nature that some call ‘the Dragon House’.
+The result is one of the most famous Gaudi buildings, Casa Batllo: a 32 metre high ode to nature that some call ‘the Dragon House’.

 A prime example of Gaudi architecture.
 Look at the facade of the house and see its jaw-bone balconies coming to life.
 The dragon’s back rooftop stupifies while the marine-inspired light well (in cover photo) dazzles and brings the whole house to life.